NomadCoder101/NomadCoder101/README.md

 - Launch your Ecommorce Store Today.
 Contact for full demo .
 Try it first.
-- Django based ecommerce prototype(version 1.1 Frontend design will be as per clients requirment.)
+- Django based ecommerce prototype.
 - with stripe and mailchimp integration.
 - https://prototype.pythonanywhere.com/